gaelollivier/graphql-reason-mongo/README.md

 ## Database

 Example assumes a MongoDB instance running on localhost with default port (`27017`).
 It uses the collection `users` in database `db`.

+## Note

+This example is very experimental, using lots of custom versions of dependencies with no guarantees of being maintained.